thanasisn/SDR_enhancement_LAP/article/article.md

 ## Climatology of cloud enhancement events

-Next we investigated the distribution of the CE events within the year.
+Next, we investigated the distribution of the CE events within the year.
 Figure\nobreakspace{}\ref{fig:relative-month-occurrences} shows the monthly box and whisker plot of the CE number of occurrences normalized with the highest median value, which occurs in June, depicting a clear seasonal cycle.
 Although CE events